 - Where are you?

 - Read your travel buddies’ map layers, with an eye toward connection.
-Do you see a meeting point between your two stories?
+Do you see a meeting point between any aspects of your two stories?

 - Indicate these intersections by connecting a point in your story to a point in one of your peers’ stories.
 You can do this by adding a “line” between the two places.
 Please title the line and add a description of the intersection you see.